 Our scholarship application process is open from January 1, 2024 thru March 31, 2024 11:59 pm.
 We are ONLY accepting online applications.
 Application will not be reviewed without an official transcript.
 Official transcript must be requested from counselor or registrar with a signature, date, and stamp.
 Scholarship recipients must present confirmation of enrollment at a four-year college, community college, graduate school, trade/technical school, or ROP to receive their award.
 Confirmation of enrollment must be received by SEPTEMBER 30, 2024.
 Scholarship recipients will forfeit award if the deadline is not met.
 PLEASE NOTE: Financial Awards will be mailed to awardees within 10 days of receipt of verifiable enrollment confirmation.
 If you'd like to get more information on scholarships, please contact us at firstname.lastname@example.org.

-The North County African American Women's Association Scholarship Program was created to assist African American female members of the community desirous of acquiring higher education from an academic institution, i.e., four-year college, community college, ROP or trade school.
-Students may also be graduate students enrolled in a degree program or certificate course of study.
-The organization has provided over $200,000 in scholarship incentives through its efforts.
-We offer two scholarship awards: The NCAAWA Scholarship Award and the Agnes Diggs Scholarship Award.VIEW & APPLY
+The North County African American Women's Association Scholarship Program was created to assist African American female members of the community desirous of acquiring higher education from an academic institution

-Must be a female of African American descent, graduating high school senior, ROP, trade school, community college, 4 year college or adult student.
+Applicant must be a female of African American descent, graduating high school senior, ROP, trade school, community college, four-year college, or adult student.

 Graduate students enrolled in a degree program or certificate course of study are also eligible.